autodesk-platform-services/aps-ai-road-design-check/README.md

 # APS Road Design Check

-A Python Flask web application using Autodesk Platform Services (APS) for road design checking.
+A Python Flask web application using Autodesk Platform Services (APS) for road design checking (Curves specifically).

-# THIS IS A WORK IN PROGRESS
+This sample reads data from Department of Transportation standards and compare against the data from alignments from a Civil 3D design.
+It works for also for NWCs ;).

+There are two ways to perform this comparision:

+1. Using the `AlignmentCheckExtensionAI` extension that leverages OpenAI to verify against standards indexed from PDFs
+2. Using the `AlignmentCheckExtensionJSON` extension that leverages a method 100% deterministic to verify against standards from a structured json containing the specific rules.

 ## Requirements